aigents/aigents-java-nlp/README.md

 Small World Question Answering
 -----

-To test `Responder.java`, choose one of the following two options:
+To test `Responder.java`, choose one of the following three options:

 **ONE:** To execute a series of unit tests, run